icon Effective Diversity Training Methods | HRDQ

 • Respect.
 At a basic level, diversity is important simply because every individual deserves the same level of respect.
 It’s about acknowledging the differences of others and seeing others as equal despite these dissimilarities.

 • Innovation.
 Dissimilarities are key to forming innovative ideas and out-of-the-box solutions.
-For instance, employees of the same background will likely think very similarly, whereas a diverse group can draw on varying experiences to come up with unique suggestions.
+For instance, employees of the same background will likely think very similarly, whereas employees with diverse backgrounds can draw on varying experiences to come up with unique suggestions.

-• Employee retention.
-A survey done by Korn/Ferry International revealed that, yearly, nearly 2 million people quit their job due to unfairness in the workplace.
+• Employee engagement and retention.
+A survey done by Korn/Ferry International revealed that, yearly, nearly 2 million people quit their jobs due to unfairness in the workplace.
 This equates to an employer loss of about $64 billion per year in hiring costs.

 • Increased revenue.
-According to the American Sociological Review, the most diverse businesses bring in 15-times more sales revenue compared to businesses of the least amount of diversity.
+According to the American Sociological Review, the most diverse businesses bring in 15 times more sales revenue compared to businesses with the least amount of diversity.

-Diversity training addresses the unique characteristics of your employees, such as:
+There are different types of diversity training because diversity training addresses many unique characteristics of your employees, such as:

 • Nationality